Vertigo ventricosa

-Vertigo ventricosa, common name the five-tooth vertigo, is a species of minute air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Vertiginidae, the whorl snails.
+Vertigo ventricosa, common name the five-tooth vertigo, is a species of small air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Vertiginidae, the whorl snails.

 Description

 (Original description) Animal: The dorsal and cephalic portions of body, and tentacles are jet black.
 The disk is long, narrow, rounded at extremity.
 The anterior portion of the disk is dark slate, becoming lighter towards caudal extremity.
 The tentacles are short and very bulbous.
 The base of the tentacles approximating.
 The cephalic lobes are conspicuous.

 The buccal plate is wide, narrow, not produced in centre, but slightly curving at ends.
 The cutting edge is regularly waved.